ceciliacsilva/rtfm-app/readme.md

 # RTFM v0.4.0

 Official support for RTFM 0.4.0 for devices (not QEMU emulations) depends on the release on the new version of svd2rust (0.14.0).

-I made a "technical arrangement" on my stm32l052 for preliminary support...
-(Not recommended, no side effects analysis)
+(New release in 07/12/18)